halfer/cd-demo-container/README.md

-To achieve zero-downtime continuous deployment, I used the technique shown in [this video](https://www.youtube.com/watch?v=dLBGoaMz7dQ); I recommend watching it, as it is very-well presented.
+To achieve zero-downtime continuous deployment, I used the technique shown in [this video](https://www.youtube.com/watch?v=dLBGoaMz7dQ); I recommend watching it, as it is very well presented.

 License
 ---